All Products

 View token consumption

-• Summary: Aggregates historical token consumption by model and workspace.
-Further filter by time range and API key.
+• Summary: Aggregates historical token consumption by workspace.
+You can further filter the data by time range and API key.

 • Tracking: Records the token consumption for each model call.

-• Alerting: Sets consumption thresholds and sends alerts when a model exceeds them.
+• Alerting: Sets token consumption thresholds and sends an alert when a model's consumption is abnormal.

 • To view token consumption for the last 30 days: